 Jurby Transport Museum, Hangar 230, Jurby Industrial Estate, Jurby, Isle of Man, IM7 3BD

-The 2014 Summer season will start on Good Friday 18 April 2014, the Museum will be open on Tuesday, Saturday, Sunday and Bank Holidays until and including Sunday 28 September 2014 from 10.00 until 16.00.
+The Museum is now open on Tuesday, Saturday, Sunday and Bank Holidays until and including Sunday 28 September 2014 from 10.00 until 16.00.

 The Museum will then be open on Sunday only until and including Sunday 7 December 2014 from 10.00 until 16.00.